-- RD, DTR: An application is being submitted to The Commission on Dietetic Registration, the credentialing agency of the Academy of Nutrition and Dietetics.
-The Commission has approved 6 CPEU hours for dietitians for past conferences, including Activity 121874 for 2016.
+- RD, DTR: The Commission on Dietetic Registration, the credentialing agency of the Academy of Nutrition and Dietetics, has approved 6.5 CPEU hours for dietitians: Activity 135348.

-- ND: An application is being submitted to The Oregon Board of Naturopathic Medicine.
-The Board has approved 6.25 general CEUs for Naturopathic Doctors.
+- ND: The Oregon Board of Naturopathic Medicine has approved 6.25 general CEUs for Naturopathic Doctors.
 1.25 of which can be used for OB.
 (17-345)

 - DC: The Oregon Board of Chiropractic Examiners will allow 6.25 hours of continuing education credit for Oregon DCs for nutrition instruction.

 - Other Health Professionals: Many credentialing bodies accept the AMA PRA Category 1 Credit for continuing education credit if the topic is appropriate to the profession or discipline.
 Check with your certifying or governing body to see if they will apply.

 Plant-Based Gourmet Lunch Menu: 2016

 - Black Bean Lentil Salad - Green lentils, black beans, diced tomato, red onion, red bell pepper, cilantro, cumin-lime vinaigrette